Rubiksman78/MonikA.I/README.md

 - Click on `Let's chat together` to use the Character AI Chatbot
 - Click on `Tell me about Pytorch` if you think it is superior to Tensorflow

 There is also the possibility of using buttons on the main screen to directly chat.
-These can be disabled in the menu if you don't like them.
+These can be disabled in the Settings Submods if you don't like them.
 ![Talk buttons](images/buttons_mas.png)

 ## :cinema: Video Demonstration